nuagenetworks/nuage-metroae/Documentation/UPGRADE_SA.md

      The new VSD node is now up and running; it is not yet configured.

-     **Troubleshooting**: If you experience a failure, delete the new node by executing the command `metroae vsd_sa_upgrade_destroy`, then re-execute the predeploy command.
-Do NOT run `vsd_destroy` as this command destroys the "old" VM which is not what we want to do here.
+     **Troubleshooting**: If you experience a failure, delete the new node by executing the command `metroae upgrade destroy sa vsd`, then re-execute the predeploy command.
+Do NOT run `metroae destroy vsds` as this command destroys the "old" VM which is not what we want to do here.

 3. Deploy the new VSD node.

-     `metroae vsd_sa_upgrade_deploy`
+     `metroae upgrade sa vsd predeploy`

      The VSD node is upgraded.

      **Troubleshooting**: If you experience a failure before the VSD install script runs, re-execute the command.
-If it fails a second time or if the failure occurs after the VSD install script runs, destroy the VMs (either manually or with the command `metroae vsd_sa_upgrade_destroy`) then re-execute the deploy command.
-Do NOT run `vstat_destroy` for this step.
+If it fails a second time or if the failure occurs after the VSD install script runs, destroy the VMs (either manually or with the command `metroae upgrade destroy sa vsd`) then re-execute the deploy command.
+Do NOT run `metroae destroy vsds` for this step.

 4. Set the VSD upgrade complete flag.

-     `metroae vsd_upgrade_complete`
+     `metroae upgrade sa vsd complete`

      The upgrade flag is set to complete.